 To some people, dental fillings can be considered costly and uncomfortable.
 Because filling a cavity requires drilling the decayed tooth, people are often curious about what other ways a cavity can be treated.

-Traditionally, a cavity was treated by filling the tooth with a medically safe material to stop the decay from furthering.
+Traditionally, a cavity is treated by filling the tooth with a medically safe material to stop the decay from furthering.
 However, as dental technology has progressed with time, people have been studying other ways to treat cavities.

 Avoiding dental drilling is commonly preferred by most people because it can be painful and scary.
 Nowadays, there are other ways to treat a cavity so that a filling isn’t always required.
-Today, we will go over whether or not a dental filling is always required to treat a cavity.
+Today, we will go over whether or not a dental filling is always necessary to treat a cavity.

 Is a dental filling always required to treat a cavity?

 In short, the answer is no. Dental fillings are used to treat cavities because a dentist tends to want to remove the decayed part (the cavity) and fill it to stop any further damage from occurring.
-While there aren’t ways to remove a cavity without a filling, there are ways to almost reverse the decay.
+While there aren’t ways to remove a cavity without using a filling, there are ways almost to reverse the decay.
 Read more below as we address reversal ways of decay.

-When a cavity is in its early stages, fluoride can often put the decay at a halt as well as reverse how bad the decay may actually be.
+When a cavity is in its early stages, fluoride can often put the decay at a halt as well as reverse how bad the decay may be.
 The fluoride agents restore tooth enamel and ensure that it is strong and durable.

 Check out what others are saying about our dental services on Yelp: Composite Fillings.